CFAES Give Today

 The current philosophy in Ohio for crop nutrient management is to apply phosphorus (P) and potassium (K) fertilizer or manure equivalent at crop removal rates.
 Additionally, if soil test levels of P and K are below the critical level, then a "Buildup" recommendation would be considered to increase soil test levels into the "Maintenance" range.

 The values in Table 1 are the averages for the crops listed and were gathered from neighboring state and national databases.
-See the References section of this fact sheet for a list of sources.
+See the references section of this fact sheet for a list of sources.

 • See Table 2 for the maintenance ranges and Table 3 for calculating new fertilizer recommendations.
 Once in the maintenance range, crop removal would be the recommendation for P2O5; the K2O recommendation would be crop removal plus 20 lbs/A of additional K2O.
 If soil test levels are at or above their respective maintenance limit, then no further P2O5 or K2O would be applied.